Affiliate links on Android Authority may earn us a commission. Learn more.

 Wow, is it that time of year already?
-It seems no time at all since Android 11 landed and yet here we are with the first developer preview of Android 12!
+It seems no time at all since Android 11 landed and yet here we are with what’s now the third developer preview of Android 12!
 As always, we’ll be sharing all the changes devs need to know about in this post.
-That includes the recent updates we have seen in the second preview.
+That includes the recent updates up to Developer Preview 3 (the latest at the time of writing).

 Highlights include compatible media transposing and new copy-paste features.
 Of course, Google has lots more changes in store for us with future releases.
 But this is an early sign of things to come and there’s already some interesting stuff to keep us busy!